 Livestock and chickens love pumpkins, too.
 However, you may need to cut up or break them into pieces for smaller animals.

-While the pumpkins may be okay for your livestock, the Colorado Parks and Wildlife says to not leave your leftover pumpkins out intentionally for wildlife to eat.
+While the pumpkins may be okay for your livestock, the Colorado Parks and Wildlife says not to leave your leftover pumpkins out intentionally for wildlife to eat.

 "Intentionally feeding wildlife in Colorado is illegal and can lead to a rise in human-wildlife-related conflict.
 Feeding wildlife also habituates wildlife to human forces and causes them to congregate which can lead to the spread of disease," CPW says.
 "It can also attract predators to a neighborhood."